flashdagger/ytdlp-plugins/README.md

 * support for un-nested channels, categories and playlists
 * live stream support for brighteon.tv

+## release notes

+**Broken formats:** Some MPD manifests cannot be parsed by yt-dlp.
+They will be skipped with a warning until the issue is resolved.

 ## installation

 You can install ytdlp-brighteon via pip: